Compare and Contrast: Aromatic Waters vs Hydrosols and Hydrolats vs Floral Waters

 Further Reading – aromatic waters hydrosols hydrolats …

 The above summary provides a basic understanding of aromatic waters, hydrosols, hydrolats and floral waters.
-Finally if interested in learning more about Aromatic Waters or Hydrosols the following publications might be of interest.
+Finally, if interested in learning more about Aromatic Waters or Hydrosols try one of the Thyme to Learn courses.
+Alternatively, the following publications might be of interest.

 - CATTY, Suzanne, 2001.
 Hydrosols – The Next Aromatherapy.
 Vermont: Healing Arts Press